ZigZag1dr/AlTaieFarrow1/README.md

       So the function adds 1 to the values for the index of the cut-points.
 In the case of an interval-censored value of LDH, the class labels are 0, 1, 2 but the observed class is always 1.

+indexBLK10-R.txt

+      R Function to compute prognostic index values for patients in the data set (10-covariate example)